South Marston: Industries

 Early in the Second World War, a Ministry of Aircraft Production shadow factory and airfield were built for Phillips & Powis Aircraft Ltd, and 1,090 Miles Master training aircraft were built there.
 Short Brothers Ltd also used another part of the airfield for final assembly and testing of locally-built Short Stirling bombers.
 Vickers-Armstrongs-Supermarine acquired the site in 1945 and produced Supermarine aircraft including Spitfire, Seafire, Attacker, Swift and Scimitar there until 1961; the factory continued to produce components for Vickers until the early 1980s.

 In 1985, Honda bought the site, which straddles the boundary with Stratton St Margaret parish, and turned it over to car manufacture.
 It was the company's sole British plant and employed 3,500 in 2019 when Honda announced that it would close in 2021.
 In that year the site was sold to Panattoni, an American industrial real estate developer, who intended to use it for a large-scale logistics operation.
+Demolition of the car plant began in March 2024.
+The replacement buildings, to be called Panattoni Park, were to be built in stages over the next five or six years and cover around 5.5 million square feet.

 The principal book storage facility for Oxford's Bodleian Libraries has been on South Marston Industrial Estate since 2010.